paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

     All kinds of information that can be made available as a basis for modelling needs to be collected, considering all categories of inputs listed in {numref}`method_6_2`.
 The search may be widened to consider also information from relevant similar applications if the available information for the specified modelling scope is insufficient.

 -   **Gain understanding of the relevant failure modes, {term}`failure mechanisms <Failure mechanism>` and root causes** Expertise from designers, test engineers and RAMS experts should be brought together to understand what are the potential and relevant failure causes, processes and symptoms.
-The Physics of Failure as well as the uncertainties and variabilities inherent in the design and manufacturing process need to be well understood in this step, even if this information is not explicitly used for modelling in the next steps.
+The {term}`Physics of Failure <Physics of failure>` as well as the uncertainties and variabilities inherent in the design and manufacturing process need to be well understood in this step, even if this information is not explicitly used for modelling in the next steps.

 -   **Select an appropriate method to do the modelling** Considering the available inputs, an appropriate method needs to be selected from the approaches listed in {numref}`method_6_3`.
-Approaches based on the Physics of Failure are generally much more useful for the consideration of innovative technologies, as they don't require waiting for sufficient data to accumulate.
-Combined methods can be used e.g. to profit from data collected from relevant similar applications, or to update a Physics of Failure model with limited data samples such as test data.
+Approaches based on the {term}`Physics of Failure <Physics of failure>` are generally much more useful for the consideration of innovative technologies, as they don't require waiting for sufficient data to accumulate.
+Combined methods can be used e.g. to profit from data collected from relevant similar applications, or to update a {term}`Physics of Failure <Physics of failure>` model with limited data samples such as test data.

 -   **Identify and handle knowledge gaps**
     Any knowledge gap identified during the modelling should be documented, to make clear what kind of information must be collected to improve the model.
 To complete the modelling in the short run, these gaps may be closed using expert judgement.